Fractional Engineering Lead

 Make the Change and Step Back

-We make the change together and collect metrics to evaluate it.
+We make the change together and collect metrics to understand how well it worked.

 Engagement Style